MohamadCM/MohamadCM/README.md

 ## About Me

 I am a Computer engineer specialized in the computer hardware, embedded systems, and IoT development arena.
 However, I have been working in various industries across the computer science universe for the last three years.
 I'm also a hands-on engineer in all stages of the software development cycle, from planning and design to testing and deployment.
-I'm currently studying Computer Engineering at Amirkabir University of Technology (Tehran Polytechnic), where I'm also a part-time research assistant working on embedded automotive systems and a teaching assistant.
+I'm currently studying Computer Engineering at Amirkabir University of Technology (Tehran Polytechnic), where I'm also a part-time research assistant working on distributed embedded automotive systems and a teaching assistant.

 I'm interested in solving problems, creating new opportunities, leading teams, teaching, and doing hands-on R&D projects.
 My last job was being a Technical Leader and a Scrum Master at Hadish Sabz Parseh Co., one of the top consumer electronics companies in the Middle East.